top of page

 Important Notice

-The Canadian Consumer Verification & Safety Bureau does not provide legal advice and is not a government agency.
-Verification information is based on available data at the time of review and does not constitute a guarantee of business performance.
+The Canadian Consumer Verification & Safety Bureau is not a government entity and does not offer legal advice.
+Verification data is not a guarantee of company performance; rather, it is based on data that was available at the time of assessment.

 Take the Next Step